Which one would we choose?

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.

-Both have the essential timer and pacer built-in.
-And they both have pressure sensors too.
+They all have the essential timer and pacer built-in.
+And they have pressure sensors too.

 Actually choosing between them though isn’t that simple.

-What sets these 2 models apart as small subtle differences.
+What sets these 3 models apart are small subtle differences.

 Yet, in some instances, these subtle differences will have a big impact on daily use.